-2016 Le Journal du Développement Durable de McDonald's France (pdf, 16MB)
+2016 Le Journal du Développement Durable de McDonald's France (pdf, 16MB) Germany 2015 CSR Report (in English) (pdf, 6MB)

 CDP reporting

 CDP Climate Change (2017) (pdf, 1.2MB)

 CDP Forests (2017) (pdf, 1MB)

 Progress and Performance

 We've transitioned away from the former CSR and Sustainability Framework and its associated annual progress reports to the more dynamic environmental, social and governance (ESG) performance reporting website platform that we will use going forward.
 We will continue to add and streamline metrics on this site over time as our measurement capabilities grow, but we anticipate that it will take a reporting cycle or two to have a more consistent, comprehensive snapshot of our impact.